ersilia-os/eos6m4j/README.md

 - Tags: Image, Descriptor

 # Model description
 Molecular maps based on broadly learned knowledge-based representations.
+Note that, for now, this model returns data in flat format, and reshape needs to be done.
+For descriptors, please apply (37,37) reshaping, and for fingerprints, (37,36).
 - Input: Compound
 - Output: Image (i.e. matrix/tensor of floats)
 - Model type: Descriptor